 Although it is commonly the case, the bully/harasser does not necessarily have to have power or authority over the victim.
-Workplace bullying and harassment can occur from co-worker to coworker, Manager to employee, employee to Manager, employee to customer and customer to employee.
+Workplace bullying and harassment can occur from co-worker to coworker, Manager to employee, employee to Manager, employee to client customer and client customer to employee.